About Advance Paradigm Mail Services, Inc

-CVS Health Corp. is a leading pharmacy benefits manager with nearly 92 million plan members as well as the nation's largest drugstore chain (topping Walgreens).
-It runs more than 9,900 retail and specialty drugstores.
+CVS Health Corp. is a leading pharmacy benefits manager with approximately 105 million plan members as well as the nation's largest drugstore chain (topping Walgreens).
+It runs approximately 9,900 retail and specialty drugstores.
 In addition to its standalone pharmacy operations, the company operates CVS locations inside Target stores and runs a prescription management company, Caremark Pharmacy Services.
 The company also offers walk-in health services through its retail network of MinuteClinics that are located in around 1,100 CVS stores.
-In late 2018 CVS acquired health insurer Aetna in a $70 billion megadeal, which adds traditional health insurance plans serving some 38 million people to its operations.
+CVS also serves an estimated 37 million people through traditional, voluntary and consumer-directed health insurance products and related services.

 CVS Health operates through three main segments: Pharmacy Services, Retail/LTC (long-term care), and Health Care Benefits.

-CVS's Retail/LTC segment (more than 35% of sales) operates around 9,900 pharmacies (including more than 1,700 retail pharmacies and approximately 80 clinics in Target stores), as well as 1,100 MinuteClinic locations, long-term care pharmacy operations, and online operations.
-The pharmacy accounts for more than two-thirds of sales in this segment, while "front store" retail merchandise accounts for the rest.
+CVS's Retail/LTC segment (nearly 30% of sales) operates more than 9,900 pharmacies (including more than 1,700 retail pharmacies and approximately 80 clinics in Target stores), as well as 1,100 MinuteClinic locations, long-term care pharmacy operations, and online operations.
+The pharmacy accounts for more than three-fourths of sales in this segment, while "front store" retail merchandise accounts for the rest.
 CVS' MinuteClinics are staffed by nurse practitioners and physician assistants who treat minor conditions, perform health screenings, and deliver vaccinations; some locations also treat chronic conditions.

 Sales and Marketing